mcpalmer1980/mp3-gui/README.md

 - Extra Details - Display artists in each genre
 - Unfold Details - Display each artist on its own line of text
 - Minimum Count - Only genres with at least this number of songs will be shown
+- Play on Click - Play songs in an genre when you click instead of editing

 ## Tag Editor
 Show, filter, and edit the tags for all MP3s in source folder